IRL2/SubtleGame/README.md

 git submodule update --init --recursive --remote
 ```

+Please note that you may run into dependency issues if you open the VR client in Unity *before* syncing and updating the
+submodule.
+If this happens, you can either fix the dependencies manually or re-clone the repo and update run the two commands
+above to configure the submodule before opening the project in Unity.

 ### Setting up the game manager

 The game is handled by a python script that is referred to as the 'puppeteering client' and can be found here: [Client/puppeteering_client.py](Client/puppeteering_client.py).
 To run this script you will first need to follow these instructions: